When a player first steps onto the basketball court, there are several essential skills they need to work on: dribbling, passing and catching.

 Learning the basics of proper shooting form is one the first fundamentals that players should work on in their development on the hardwood.

-Once you progress your shooting mechanics, you will need to regularly practice shooting to stay sharp.
+Once you progress your shooting mechanics, you’ll need to regularly practice shooting to stay sharp.
 The 3-Minute Timed Shooting Drill can help you develop into a stronger, more consistent shooter.